 These and other adapters can be purchased online at several outlets, I used evseadpaters.com.
 The only adapter I haven’t used yet is the dryer adapter.
 I also made a longer dryer adapter with parts from Home Depot but I don’t carry it in the car on a routine basis, it’s extra weight I don’t need to carry everyday.

 I have also purchased a 50ft 12 gauge extension cable for when I can’t get within 20 feet of an outlet that the portable adapter allows for.
 It is important to buy a 12 gauge extension cable, lighter weight extensions have been known to melt when used to charge a vehicle.
-I originally bought a 100 foot extension, but fund I didn’t need that much length or the extra weight of the cable.
+I originally bought a 100 foot extension, but fuond I didn’t need that much length or the extra weight of the cable.
 I don’t plan on carrying the 50 foot cable everyday due to the weight, just on days when I think it might come in handy.

 I also carry a kill-a-watt meter.
 Some folks maybe skeptical when you tell them that charging a vehicle doesn’t cost much in electric even when charging overnight.
 Some companies don’t like to offer free charging but are happy to collect a fee.
 The Kill-a-watt is very lightweight, especially when compared to plugs and adapters.

-I also carry a short 1 foot extension cord for the kill-a-watt for educational / demonstration purposes to show folks how much or little their appliances use in their homes, it also helps satisfy them my meter is accurate.
+In addition I carry a short 1 foot extension cord for the kill-a-watt for educational / demonstration purposes to show folks how much or little their appliances use in their homes, it also helps satisfy them my meter is accurate.
 The 1 foot extension is not appropriate for vehicle charging, it uses 16 gauge wire.
 The 1 foot cable maybe needed in the case the kill-a-watt won’t fit into an outlet, it’s kinda bulky.

 Mitsubishi and Citroën also use the Panasonic portable charging unit that Nissan do, so they are upgradable as well.
 The unit that comes with the Chevy Volt is not a candidate for this upgrade, evseupgrade.com claim the quality isn’t sufficient for 240v conversion/usage because it uses 16 gauge wire.
-Some Volt owners have been reported as buying a Nissan portable charging unit and having it upgraded to give their vehicles the capability charge at 240v away from home.
+Some Volt owners have been reported as buying a Nissan portable charging unit and having it upgraded to give their vehicles the capability to charge at 240v away from home.